-From an assessment, a treatment plan is developed with monthly treatment team meetings, and monthly family/guardian collaboration/meetings.
+From an assessment, a treatment plan is developed in collaboration with the IEP team.

 Designed to help students develop the skills necessary to deal with their individual problems or issues using the group process.
 Problem-solving strategies and the group will assist in resolving behavioral and emotional problems.
 This program addresses mental health issues through therapeutic components of individual and group therapy.

-Include art, recreation, music, drama, individual fitness programs and board games.
+Include art, recreation, individual fitness programs and board games.
 Therapeutic modalities will be used, which utilize self-expression to develop and enhance skills directed toward student treatment plan goals.

 Use of psychosocial methods within a professional relationship with a licensed mental health professional, assists the student in achieving greater realization of his or her potential.